This oven-roasted pulled pork tastes like it was smoked for hours, but really was cooked in your oven! It's perfect with vinaigrette-dressed coleslaw.

 - ¼ cup yellow mustard

-- 2 Tablespoons ground pepper
+- 2 Tablespoons ground black pepper

 - 2 Tablespoons smoked paprika